Skip to main content

 The characteristics of yaml format are similar to json:

-- map type.
-Since json only supports keys of string type, the map format filling method is for the kv list in json
+• map type.
+Since json only supports string type keys, the map format filling method for the kv list in json is [[k1,v1],[k2,v2]...]

-attribute is required to specify the concrete type name
+• polymorphic bean type.
+The $type attribute is required to specify the specific type name

 x1: true